 Whole of UK

-Your consultant also needs make a funding request to your Local Health Board.
-This can be done beforehand or alongside, but you cannot be placed on a waiting list until the funding is approved. - Highly Specialised Service (HSS, if you live in England or Scotland and have had lots of good quality but unsuccessful treatment)
+Your consultant also needs make a funding request to your local Health Board/ICB.
+This can be done beforehand or alongside, but you cannot be placed on a waiting list until the funding is approved. - NHS England Funding/Highly Specialised Service (HSS), if you live in England or Scotland and have had lots of unsuccessful rounds of the recommended treatments.
+You can read more about this type of funding and the specific criteria that needs to be met here.

 They would also make a funding request to NHS England, outlining how you meet the HSS criteria.
 This can be done beforehand or alongside, but you cannot be placed on a waiting list until the funding is approved.